Printing Amtrak Tickets

 Note: Quik-Trak machines only accept cards for ticket purchases.

-Tickets printed at stations, whether from an agent or a machine, are similar to airline boarding passes.
-I like them because they are more durable than home-printed versions and easy to fold into a pocket for convenience.
+Tickets printed at stations, obtained from an agent or a machine, are similar to airline boarding passes.
+I prefer them because they are more durable than home-printed versions and can easily be folded into a pocket for convenience.

 While working on this article, I learned a few things.
 According to Amtrak.com, you can receive your Amtrak tickets by mail or pick them up on the train.
 However, these methods have restrictions and may not always be available.